M.A. seminars 2023–2025 in the extramural programme in English Philology

 What is this list?

-This is a list of M.A. seminars we intend to launch in our extramural programme in English Philology (Filologia angielska) whose first year of study is 2023; that is, the seminars are planned to start in 2023 and end in 2025, at the end of the two-year M.A. programme.
+This is a list of M.A. seminars we had on offer in our extramural programme in English Philology (Filologia angielska) in 2023; that is, the starting year of these seminars is 2023 and the ending year is 2025, at the end of the two-year M.A. programme.

 Candidates who wish to join the seminar by prof. UAM dr hab.
 Krystyna Droździał-Szelest and intend to become licensed English teachers, please note: Teaching licenses are granted to students who have previously completed the teaching specialization in the course of 3-year first-cycle (B.A.) studies at the Faculty of English, AMU.
 (In Polish, for the sake of disambiguation: Uprawnienia nauczycielskie otrzymują studenci/studentki, którzy ukończyli specjalizację nauczycielską w toku 3-letnich studiów pierwszego stopnia na Wydziale Anglistyki UAM.)